-Tate tsuki, the vertical punch, is a specialized move used to strike the torso from close ranges.
+Tate-tsuki, the vertical punch, is a specialized move used to punch the torso from close ranges.
 Some karate styles, such as Isshin-ryū, use this punch exclusively.
-When your opponent is closer than arm’s reach -- close enough to grab you -- turning your punches over will cause you to raise your elbows, resulting in weak punches which use only the shoulder, and not the whole body.
-Also, this exposes your ribs to attack.
+When your opponent is closer than arm’s reach -- close enough to grab you -- then you cannot turn your punches over without raising your elbows, which will result in weak punches which are only powered by the shoulder, and not the whole body.
+Also, raising your elbows will expose your ribs to attack.

-Unlike a normal punch, tate tsuki does not turn over, and it does not fully extend.
-A tate tsuki remains at your side, and ends when the elbow is above -- and not in front of -- the hip.
-The resulting technique is reminiscent of the Rock’em Sock’em Robots (which like Goshin-Jutsu, also originated from Erie).
+Unlike normal punches, tate-tsuki does not turn over, and it does not fully extend.
+A tate-tsuki remains at your side, and ends when the elbow is above your hip -- and not in front of your hip.
+The resulting technique is reminiscent of the classic Rock’em Sock’em Robots (which like Goshin-Jutsu, also originated from Erie).

 [Video of tate tsuki from the front and side.]

-Because tate tsuki does not extend or turn over, it will be weaker than a regular punch.
-Recall that power does not reside in the arms -- it lies in the hips, legs, and core; the product of efficient motion with synchronized breathing.
-Tate tsuki can only work with proper biomechanics, so learning to throw a powerful tate tsuki is a lesson that carries over to all your other techniques.
-This is why tate tsuki needs to be a regular part of your heavy bag routine.
+Because tate-tsuki does not extend or turn over, it will always be weaker than a regular punch.
+This is why it is imperative to drive the punch with your hips, legs, and core; power is the product of efficient motion with synchronized breathing.
+Tate-tsuki can only work with proper biomechanics, so learning to throw a powerful tate-tsuki is a lesson which carries over to all your other techniques.
+As such, it is important to make tate-tsuki a regular part of your heavy bag routine.